-Mermaids supports gender-diverse children and young people until their 20th birthday, as well as their families and professionals involved in their care.
+Mermaids supports gender-diverse children and young people, as well as their families and professionals involved in their care.

 Transgender and gender-variant children and teens need support and understanding, as well as the freedom to explore their gender identity.
 Whatever the outcome, Mermaids is committed to helping families navigate the challenges they may face.